maaverik/adventures-in-data-science/README.md

 # notebooks
-Some of the memorable jupyter notebooks I've used
+Some of the memorable jupyter notebooks I've made